Spencerley/tech257-azure-linux/what_is_cloud/what_is_cloud.md

 ![cloud_market_share.jpeg](cloud_market_share.jpeg)

-## What are the 3 largest Cloud providers known for (What makes them popular?)
+## What are the 3 largest Cloud providers known for?
 1. AWS:
    - Offers the most extensive range of services, attracting diverse customers.
    - Known for its high reliability and mature service offerings.
+   - Businesses can find almost any service they need for their cloud journey from basic to advanced.
    - Can be complex for beginners due to its vastness.

 2. Azure:
    - Tightly integrated with Microsoft products, streamlining migration for existing users.
    - Strong capabilities in hybrid cloud environments, ideal for businesses with on-premises infrastructure.
+   - Migration made easy for those that already work within the Microsoft ecosystem.
    - May not be the most cost-effective option for all needs.

 3. GCP:
    - Competitive pricing, attracting cost-conscious businesses.
    - Leading expertise in AI and machine learning, ideal for data-driven organizations.
+   - Cost-efficient without compromising on quality.
+   - Great for data driven orgs deeking AI and ML capabilities.
    - Smaller service portfolio compared to AWS and Azure.

 ## What are the 4 pillars of DevOps?
 How do they link into the Cloud?